NxPKG/khulnasoft-docs/content/rules/_index.md

 {{</related>}}

 {{<related header="Workers" href="/workers/" product="workers">}}
-Cloudflare Workers provides a serverless execution environment that allows you to create new applications or augment existing ones without configuring or maintaining infrastructure.
+Khulnasoft Workers provides a serverless execution environment that allows you to create new applications or augment existing ones without configuring or maintaining infrastructure.
 {{</related>}}

 ---